What to eat for breakfast on keto if you don’t like eggs

 - Eggs are considered a classic keto food, but you don’t “have” to eat eggs if you don’t want to.
 You don’t have to eat anything you don’t like or that doesn’t work with your body.
 Eggs are also a common cause of gastrointestinal distress, so if you’re having digestive issues on keto, you might want to omit them from your diet for a while and see if that helps.
 I love eggs, but I don’t eat them for breakfast very often just because I usually feel better if I start the day with a green smoothie.

 - You don’t have to eat “breakfast foods” just because it’s morning.
 Eat whatever you want, as long as it’s healthy and keto friendly.
 Eat leftovers.
 Eat a big salad with some salmon and avocado.
-Have whatever sounds good to you.
+Have some ground beef veggie hash.
+Eat whatever sounds good to you.

 - You don’t always have to eat breakfast.
 If you’re not hungry, don’t eat.
 A lot of people choose to fast until lunch, or just have coffee with a form of fat (like MCT oil or coconut oil).
 Just make sure to drink lots of water, as always.